 Dr. Mattingly writes for Leading Over The Counter, a blog dedicated to sharing leadership and management perspectives for pharmacists and other health care professionals.

-Dr. Mattingly’s primary research interests include pharmacoeconomics, pharmacy practice management and leadership, and social media.
-His practice interests revolve around patient care and business model challenges in the community and long-term care pharmacy practice settings.
+Dr. Mattingly’s primary research interests include pharmacoeconomics, patient-engagement, and social media.
+His practice interests revolve around patient care and business model challenges in various pharmacy practice settings.
 Dr. Mattingly is also passionate about the policy process and parliamentary procedure.
 He currently serves as chair of the Kappa Psi Pharmaceutical Fraternity ad-hoc committee on Proxy Voting Procedures, and has previously served the American Pharmacists Association Academy of Student Pharmacists (APhA-ASP), the Kentucky Pharmacists Association (KPhA), and Phi Lambda Sigma Pharmacy Leadership Society as speaker of the house.

 Link to PubMed Bibliography